-In the 21st century, Asia's importance to the United States will continue to grow.
-Already, approximately 40 percent of U.S. trade in goods is in Asian markets.1 Asia is a key source of vital natural resources and a crucial part of the global value chain in areas like electronic components.
-It is America's second largest trading partner in services.2 Disruption in Asia, as occurred with the March 2011 earthquake in Japan, affects the production of things like cars, aircraft, and computers around the world, as well as the global financial system.
+Asia is a key source of vital natural resources and a crucial part of the global value chain in areas like electronic components.
+As of October 2017, it was reported to be America's second-largest trading partner in services.
+Disruption in Asia can affect the production of things like cars, aircraft, and computers around the world, as well as the global financial system.

 Asia is of more than just economic concern, however.
-Several of the world's largest militaries are in Asia, including those of China, India, North and South Korea, Pakistan, Russia, and Vietnam.
-The United States also maintains a network of treaty alliances and security partnerships, as well as a significant military presence, in Asia.
-Five Asian states (China, North Korea, India, Pakistan, and Russia) possess nuclear weapons.
+Seven of the world's 10 largest standing armies are in Asia, including those of China, India, North and South Korea, Pakistan, Russia, and Vietnam.
+The United States also maintains a network of treaty alliances and security partnerships, as well as a significant military presence, in Asia, and five Asian states (China, North Korea, India, Pakistan, and Russia) possess nuclear weapons.
+According to the DOD Indo-Pacific Strategy Report: